Interstate 69 in Indiana: Post-construction changes

 In the mid-2010s, the I-69 portion of the Operation Indy Commute project attempted to address many of the capacity issues the complete 2007 plan would have corrected, by adding two new travel lanes between 82nd Street and a rebuilt split with SR 37 as well as by adding auxiliary lanes between interchanges in this same area.

 In December 2015, another new plan was announced to rebuild the I-69/I-465/Binford Boulevard interchange.
-However, construction is not scheduled to begin until 2020.
+Construction on the project, which was to improve safety and traffic flow, was finally initiated in early 2022 under "Clear Path 465".
+The project included added travel lanes, new ramp lanes, 14 new bridges, two rehabilitated bridges, maintenance work and interchange modifications, especially at the I-465/I-69/Binford Blvd interchange.
+Construction is scheduled to be completed by the end of 2025.